FrancisCrickInstitute/network_borg_blog/README.md

 ## Version 0.9
 - Moved NXAPI payload definition for NXAPI from _network_borg_sync.py to _network_borg_nxapi.py.
 - Wrote _network_borg_nxapi.py so JSON payload structure is no longer defined in GETSET module.
 GETSET only returns command to be sent and not the entire JSON payload.
 - Updated _network_borg_getset.py so only returns Payload command and not entire JSON payload.

+## Version 0.9.1
+- Logging corrections